-(1) An obligor may discharge" 'the obligation by depositing the property comprising the subject matter of the obligation with an authorized depository office in the following situations:
+(1) An obligor may discharge the obligation by depositing the property comprising the subject matter of the obligation with an authorized depository office in the following situations:

-- (a) Where the performing party has made a tender of performance, but the obligee refuse accept or cannot accept the performance; or - (b) Where the identity of the obligee cannot be determined without any fault of the obligor.
+- (a) where the performing party has made a tender of performance, but the obligee refuses to accept or cannot accept the performance; or - (b) where the identity of the obligee cannot be determined without any fault of the obligor.

-(2) The performing party may recover the property deposited until the obligee has accept the deposit or a judgment declaring deposit valid has become final and binding.
-In such cases, the deposit shall be deemed not to have occurred.
+(2) The performing party may recover the property deposited until the obligee has accepted the deposit or a judgment declaring the deposit valid has become final and binding.
+In such a case, the deposit shall be deemed not to have occurred.
 However, this shall not apply where a pledge or hypothec has been extinguished as a result of the deposit.

-(3) The details and procedures governing deposit shall be prescribed in the [official Deposit Act].
+(3) The details and procedures governing deposit shall be prescribed in the [Official Deposit Act].

-7-1-25 (obligor's right to sell)
+7-1-25 (Obligor's right to sell)

-If the property comprising the subject matter of the obligation is not suitable for official deposit, or is in danger of perishing or being damaged, the obligor may, With the permission of the court, sell the property via public auction and deposit the proceeds with an authorized depository office.
+If the property comprising the subject matter of the obligation is not suitable for official deposit, or is in danger of perishing or being damaged, the obligor may, with the permission of the court, sell the property via public auction and deposit the proceeds with an authorized depository office.
 The same applies where the cost of preserving the property is prohibitive.

-Sub-section X1.
+Sub-section XI.
 Subrogation by performance